DailyL/Sim2Real_autonomous_vehicle/README.md

-# <strong>Robust Sim2Real transfer with deep reinforcement learning for Autonomous vehicles</strong>
+# Robust Sim2Real transfer with deep reinforcement learning for Autonomous vehicles

 ## About the work